-- In response to disclosures or general concern for the wellbeing of a child, referrals to social services or to the police will not be made independently by the Designated Safeguarding Lead but will be subject to consultation with the Local Authority Designated Officer (LADO) tel.
-020 7974 3317/email.
-LBCMASHadmin@camden.gov.uk.
+- In response to disclosures or general concern for the wellbeing of a child, referrals to social services or to the police will not be made independently by the Designated Safeguarding Lead but will be subject to consultation with the Local Authority Designated Officer (LADO) tel.01223 727 967.
 Senior Management should also be made aware of the allegation or concern.
 Consultation may also be sought from the NSPCC.

 - In case of referrals, LSI will contact the Local Authority Designated Officer.
 In case of serious harm, the police should be informed from the outset.

 - Relevant Contact Telephone Numbers:

+- Student Protection -0345 045 5203

-- Local Authority Designated Officer Multi Agency Safeguarding Hub (MASH) in Children's and Families Contact Services on 020 7974 3317.
+- Local Authority Designated Officer 01223 727 967

-- The Chief LADO/Principal Social Worker for children Camden is Sophie Kershaw.
+- Cambridgeshire Emergency Duty Team- 01733 234724

 - NSPCC 0808 800 500

 - Childline 0800 1111

-- NSPCC 0808 800 500

-- Childline 0800 1111

 - Police Child Protection Team 101

-- If anyone employed by Language Studies International (LSI) is deemed unsuitable to work with students, and thus their services are no longer required, the company will report to the Independent Safeguarding Authority (ISA) within one month of that person leaving.
+- Cambridgeshire Students and Young People's Services 01733 234724 Monday Friday 8am-8pm - Students's Social Care Services 0845 045 5203 and out of these hours 01733 234 724 - If anyone employed by Language Studies International (LSI) is deemed unsuitable to work with students, and thus their services are no longer required, the company will report to the Independent Safeguarding Authority (ISA) within one month of that person leaving.
 Any such report will include evidence about the circumstances as far as possible.
 The contact address is ISA, PO Box 181, Darlington DL1 9FA (tel 0300 123 1111).
 Language Studies International (LSI) is aware that failure to make a report constitutes an offence. - In any and all such cases, LSI will not enter into any compromise agreements. - Language Studies International (LSI) knows that it is an offence under the Vetting and Barring Scheme (VBS) to employ or take on as a volunteer in an ISA regulated activity anyone who is barred from such an activity.
 It is an offence not to refer to the ISA details of anyone who is removed from regulated activity, or who leaves while under investigation for allegedly causing harm or posing a risk of harm.